PDF 150 KB

 Report of Notifiable Conditions Syphilis Infection or Related Death form - notifiable diseases reporting Public Health Act 2011

-Syphilis is a bacterial infection caused by Treponema pallidum.
+Syphilis is a sexually transmitted infection caused by the bacterium Treponema pallidum.

 Syphilis and congenital syphilis are notifiable conditions1

-A primary stage in which a hard, usually painless, ulcer called a chancre develops at the site of infection, usually on the genitals.
-Untreated, the primary chancre usually goes away within 4 weeks.
+A hard, usually painless, sore (ulcer) develops at the site of infection, usually on the genitals, 3-4 weeks after infection.
+Untreated, the sore usually heals and goes away within 4 weeks.
 There is often painless swelling of lymph glands during this stage.
-The chancre may be inside the vagina in women, or inside of the mouth or anus, depending on how the infection was acquired.
+The sore may be inside the vagina or inside of the mouth or anus, depending on how the infection was acquired.
 The person may not know they have the infection.

-A secondary stage occurs 2 to 4 months after infection, lasts several weeks and often comes back in the following 2 years.
+The secondary stage occurs 2 to 4 months after infection and may last several weeks.
 The most common feature is a flat, red rash over the whole body.
-Syphilis is one of the few causes of this sort of rash on the palms and soles.
-Many other symptoms commonly occur and almost any part of the body may be involved.
+Syphilis is one of the few causes of this sort of rash on the palms and soles of the feet.
+Many other symptoms commonly occur including fever, swelling of the glands in the groin and armpits, genital rashes, hair loss and general tiredness - almost any part of the body may be involved.

 Syphilis involving the brain and spinal cord is confirmed by testing of CSF (cerebrospinal fluid: the fluid surrounding the brain and spinal cord).